AlexeyNilov/pushup/doc/user_story.md

 # User story

-* add pushups, save to db
+* add pushups, save to db - done
-* see max per day and sum per day
+* see max per day and sum per day - done (for today)
 * get training advice for the day
 * reminders?
+* see stats for last week

 ## Declined